puppetlabs/puppetlabs-docker_platform/README.md

 #####`image_tag`

 Optional.
 Installs image tags.
-Equivalent to running `docker pull -t="precise" ubuntu`
+Equivalent to running `docker pull -t="precise" ubuntu`.

 Note: images will only install if an image of that name does not already exist.

 #####`docker_file`
 Optional.
 Add images from a Dockerfile.
+Cannot be used with the `docker_dir` parameter.
 Accepts a path to the Dockerfile.

 #####`docker_dir`

 Add images from a directory containing a Dockerfile with the `docker_dir` property.
+Cannot be used with the `docker_file` parameter.
 Accepts a path to the images.

 #####`ensure`